SpiritCroc/Modular-Remote/guide_supporting_new_devices.md

 ## 6. Providing translateable strings
 In the previously described arrays, we forbid to translate the strings by using translateable="false".
-If you want to be able to provide translations, translateable strings can be found in strings_tcp_commands_general.xml \[todo link\].
+If you want to be able to provide translations, translateable strings can be found in [strings_tcp_commands_general.xml](https://github.com/SpiritCroc/Modular-Remote/blob/master/app/src/main/res/values/strings_tcp_commands_general.xml).
 You can reuse present strings or add your own.
 You can then reference them like this:

 ```xml